Chatatata/SpheriumAPI/docs/authentication/index.md

 *This operation needs user to be authenticated.*

 ##### Passphrase invalidation sample
-1. The server is requested to invalidated an existing and active passphrase.
+1. The server is requested to invalidate an existing and active passphrase.

   ```
   POST /api/access_control/authentication/passphrase_invalidations